Boschloo's test: Experiment type 1: Rare taste-test experiment, fully constrained

 Fisher's exact test is designed for the first case and therefore an exact conditional test (because it conditions on the column sums).
-The typical example of such a case is the Lady tasting tea: A lady tastes 8 of tea with milk.
+The typical example of such a case is the Lady tasting tea: A lady tastes 8 cups of tea with milk.
 In 4 of those cups the milk is poured in before the tea.
 In the other 4 cups the tea is poured in first.